tahanawab4848/fullstack-open/part1/unicafe/README.md

 # Unicafe Feedback App (Part 1)

-What's up! ☕ This is the Unicafe exercise for Part 1.
+This is the Unicafe exercise for Part 1.
 It's basically a little feedback app for a student cafeteria.
 You can click buttons to say if your food was "Good", "Neutral", or "Bad".
 It keeps track of the clicks using React state (`useState`) and spits out some cool math at the bottom (total votes, average score, and how positive people are) inside a neat HTML table.

 ## How to run this thing:
 1. Open up your terminal in this directory.